Matt Duffy Player Props: Royals vs. Angels

 Angels Pitching Rankings

-- The pitching staff for the Angels has a collective 8.7 K/9, which ranks 16th in MLB.
+- The 8.4 strikeouts per nine innings compiled by the Angels pitching staff ranks 23rd in the league.

-- The Angels have a 3.65 team ERA that ranks 10th across all league pitching staffs.
+- The Angels' 3.96 team ERA ranks 11th across all league pitching staffs.

-- The Angels give up the fourth-fewest home runs in baseball (15 total, 0.8 per game).
+- Angels pitchers combine to allow 15 home runs (0.7 per game), the third-fewest in baseball.

-- Anderson makes the start for the Angels, his fourth of the season.
-He is 1-0 with a 6.75 ERA and 10 strikeouts in 14 2/3 innings pitched.
+- The Angels are sending Detmers (0-1) to the mound for his fourth start of the season.
+He is 0-1 with a 4.50 ERA and 19 strikeouts in 16 2/3 innings pitched.

-- His last appearance was in relief on Saturday when the left-hander threw 2/3 innings against the Kansas City Royals while allowing hits.
+- The left-hander last appeared in relief on Sunday, when he tossed 2/3 innings against the Kansas City Royals while giving up hits.

-- In three games this season, the 33-year-old has a 6.75 ERA and 6.1 strikeouts per nine innings, while allowing a batting average of .322 to opposing batters.
+- The 23-year-old has amassed an ERA of 4.50, with 10.7 strikeouts per nine innings, in three games this season.
+Opponents are hitting .242 against him.

 © 2023 Data Skrive.
 All rights reserved.